VictorAtPL/awesome-receipt-data-extraction/reviews/ullah2017ocr.md

 - But some of the receipts we observed, having different structure.
 Our heuristic is applied, but very weak over these kind of receipts.
 Items and prices on separate lines.

 ### Notes

+* Before localization, **Image stitching** is performed if more than one photo of receipt is available.

 * > Generic receipt parser.